VneTraffiqua/Click-counter/README.md

 # Bitly url shorterer.

+Get a token to work with the API [bitly.com](https://app.bitly.com/settings/api/).

 Added `'BITLY_TOKEN'` to `.env` file.

 Run `main.py` with the optional parameter "url" as a link and get a bitlink.
 If an optional parameter is Bitlink, the program will count the number of clicks on it.